 1992-1998 Continual racing at Bonneville/El Mirage/Muroc resulting in seven 200 MPH Club Speed Records.
 Developed new turbo systems and exhaust systems for Harley Davidson and continued testing with customers on Fuel Injection on 11 different types of motorcycles as well as automotive and marine applications.
 Introduced AUTOCAL Fuel Injection Software.
 Built the first intercooled BMW R1100RS turbo kit which ran a 10 second quarter mile.

 1999 Introduced new Blackbird, Pro Street and Pro Gas Harley Turbo Systems.
 Expanded exhaust system line to over 200 applications.
-Began testing of advanced brake systems and brake rotors.
 Introduced revised AIC 400 to the automotive market for supercharged/turbocharged applications.
 Developed new Black Hole muffler systems for cop-evading high speed runs.

-2000 Continued testing of new brake systems and brake rotors.
 Introduction of 113" ORCA RSR Fuel Injected Motors.
 New 500hp capable BoostMaster wastegates integrated into all turbo kits.
-Completed 25,000 mile year-long test of new Harley "Blackbird" 250hp turbo with zero problems.
+Completed 5,000 mile year-long test of new Harley "Blackbird" 250hp turbo with zero problems.
 RB Racing turbos dominate AHDRA/SCTA events.

 2003 Completed testing of new Black Hole exhaust systems.
 Launched new Bonneville project based on 132 cubic inch ORCA motors.
 Expanded exhaust system line to include LSR Black Hole 2-1 Harley exhausts.
 Launched new polished silver ceramic finishes.
 Developed new water injection system for high output street and racing applications.